 - 1 cups shredded cheese Your choice!

-- In a large bowl, whisk together cornmeal, flour, salt, baking powder, and Spicy Skillet Dry Rub.
+- In a large bowl, whisk together dry ingredients: cornmeal, masa harina, salt, baking powder, spice, brown sugar, and salt.

 - In a medium saucepan, heat milk and butter over medium heat until tiny bubbles begin to appear around the edge of the pan.
 Remove from stove and stir until butter is completely melted.

 - Add the hot milk mixture to the dry ingredients and stir to blend.
 Whisk in the beaten egg and thoroughly combine.
-Let set briefly while you prepare skillet.
+Let batter set while you prepare skillet.